-Following an archaeological assessment, geophysical survey, and evaluation trenching, a large-scale excavation covering some 30 hectares was undertaken by the Historic Environment Service projects team of Cornwall County Council at the site of Imerys Minerals Ltds Scarcewater tA, St Stephen-in-Brannel in 2004.
-The archaeological excavations were focused upon the investigation of three sunken-floored roundhouses of Middle Bronze Age date, together with a range of Bronze Age pits and timber structures, aLate Bronze Age roundhouse and palisade enclosure and pits, a Middle Iron Age cairn, and Romano-British settlement and funerary activity.
-The analyses of the information from the excavated sites has provided the opportunity to investigateshifting settlement foci and changes to Bronze Age roundhouse architecture over a period between 1500 and 1000 cal BC, and to examine the relationshAs between settlement-related and ceremonial activity in the middle of the second millennium cal BC.Importantly, the project has also allowed a study to be made of sites rarely identified in Cornwall.
+Following an archaeological assessment, geophysical survey, and evaluation trenching, a large-scale excavation covering some 30 hectares was undertaken by the Historic Environment Service projects team of Cornwall County Council at the site of ImerysMinerals Ltd’s Scarcewater tip, St Stephen-in-Brannel in 2004.
+The archaeological excavations were focused upon the investigation of three sunken-floored roundhouses of Middle Bronze Age date, together with a range of Bronze Age pits and timber structures, aLate Bronze Age roundhouse and palisade enclosure and pits, a Middle Iron Age ‘cairn’, and Romano-British settlement and funerary activity.
+The analyses of the information from the excavated sites has provided the opportunity to investigateshifting settlement foci and changes to Bronze Age roundhouse architecture over a period between 1500 and 1000 cal BC, and to examine the relationships between settlement-related and ceremonial activity in the middle of the second millennium cal BC.Importantly, the project has also allowed a study to be made of sites rarely identified in Cornwall.
 These include structures of the first millennium cal BC and Romano-British activity that was associated with both unenclosed settlement and funerarypractice.
-Overall, the project has enabled relationshAs, changing patterns of settlement, architectural traditions, and spatial attitudes between the living and the dead to be considered in several key periods.
+Overall, the project has enabled relationships, changing patterns of settlement, architectural traditions, and spatial attitudes between the living and the dead to be considered in several key periods.